 - For out of network ATM withdrawals fair usage fee applies on amounts over limits based on Plan

-Just like low cost airlines, low cost banking often means the devil is in the details.
+Just like low cost airlines, low cost money management often means the devil is in the details.
 Knowing these details is your secret weapon.

-You can enjoy most of the Revolut services such as fund transfers and cash withdrawals free of cost.
+You can enjoy most of the Revolut services such as fund transfers and cash withdrawals without fees.
 However, there are limits on the amounts you can transfer or withdraw without cost.

 5. How to Use Revolut